In the heart of Switzerland

-Excursions in the Region Bönigen and Iseltwald are the perfect starting points for unforgettable adventures and discoveries in the Bernese Oberland.
+Excursions in the Region Bönigen and Iseltwald offer the perfect starting point.

 Bönigen and Iseltwald are ideal holiday destinations for exploring the mountains and lakes of the region.
 Did you know that the Jungfrau Region boasts over 500 kilometres of hiking trails?
 You’re sure to find a route that suits you!
 Prefer easy-going hikes?
 Then the Three Waterfalls Trail might be just right for you.
 Looking for a more demanding mountain tour?
 Discover the Morgenberghorn!
 Travelling with children?
 The adventure trails on the Hasliberg are perfect for families.
 Craving action and adventure?
 Dive into the wide range of summer and winter activities in and around Interlaken!
 And of course, the famous Jungfraujoch – the “Top of Europe” – is just a short trip away.
 To make your excursions more affordable, we recommend checking out the various Jungfrau Railways passes and the Bernese Oberland Pass.
 We’ll be happy to advise you at our tourist office in Bönigen.